bixb922/crank-organ/README.md

 Time permitting, I'll complete this repository:
 * Better description of hardware and building the hardware
 * Better description of I2C based controller cards for more than 20 pipes
-* Easy installation process, providing a complete flash image for ESP32-S3 N16R8.
-I think the installation process is quite easy if you download the (free) tools mantioned in doc-software/README.md installation section.
 * Crank rotation sensor (tachometer)